nishantjr/nishantjr.github.com/src/index.md

 ---

-I'm making this blog to document my escapades, teach myself writing, practice building web-sites, show off my doodles, try my hand at design and more importantly - to have fun.
+I'm making this blog to document my escapades, teach myself writing, practice building websites, show off my doodles, try my hand at design and &ndash; most importantly &ndash; to have fun.

-I try to do as much is reasonable by hand - HTML, CSS, the drawings and images to let me appreciate the effort that goes into doing these things.
-I had started off trying to write my own static site generator, and got it working too, but [jekyll] is so much nicer, so I'm going with that now.
+I try to do as much is reasonable by hand, from the writing and illustration to the design, HTML and CSS.
+This lets me appreciate the effort that goes in to the pre-made packages that most people use for many of these things.
+I had even written my own static site generator and run this site on it, but [Jekyll] turned out to be much nicer, so I converted to that (for the moment).

 I've been writing about the various (mis-)adventures I've been having - [nearly getting arrested for stealing my own bicycle]({% post_url 2011-12-10-yamanote-madness %}),